Serving the community - locally and wordwide.

-The main fund raising event is our annual Classic Car Rally with over 70 vehicles gathering for a run through the lovely Yorkshire countryside to iconic venues for prize-giving.
+The main fund raising event is our annual Classic Car Rally with up to 70 vehicles gathering for a run through the lovely Yorkshire countryside to iconic venues for prize-giving.
 Other fund raising events have included a Christmas grotto and stalls, parties, barbeques and formal dinners.

 Find Out More

 To find out more about our club and Rotary you can contact the secretary Mike Lister on 01274 865928 or email who will be pleased to help.
 You can also see more information on the R.I.B.I. website.

 The 2019 Charity Car Rally took place on Sunday 22nd September.
 It began with breakfast at The Star, Roberttown followed with a run through beautiful countryside into North Yorkshire finishing at Theakeston's visitor centre in Masham.

 The winning raffle ticket numbers that were drawn on the day are:

 364, 491, 331, 147, 461, 252, 500, 205, 441, 454, 270, 370, 82, 450, 360, 292

 The plans for a rally this year will depend on the government's advice on holding events such as this.
 For further information contact

 APS Support UK